Spec-DY/WelcomeTo...CardCounter/README.md

-# Card Counter for Welcome to... boardgame
+# Card Counter for Welcome to...
+BoardGame

 Click "Release" on the right side
 Download .rar file and unzip